E-Book Reader Apps We Can't Put Down

-While some people still buy dedicated e-reader devices, many readers have moved on to smartphones and tablets.
-Apple's Books (retooled as part of iOS 12 and getting a new Reading Goals feature in this fall's iOS 13 update) and Google Play Books already do a great job as stock apps, but specialist readers can add numerous extras, from highly configurable settings, support for odd formats, read-all-you-can subscriptions and more.
-Check out 10 of our favorite alternative e-book reader apps, from convenient, all-in-one marketplace-reader combinations to feature-packed and highly customizable standalone readers, as well as subscription-based unlimited reading services.
+While our best e-reader picks include excellent options for bookworks, many readers have moved on to smartphones and tablets.
+Apple's Books (retooled as part of iOS 12 and getting a new Reading Goals feature in this fall's iOS 13 update) and Google Play Books already do a great job as stock apps, but specialist reading apps can add numerous extras, from highly configurable settings, support for odd formats, read-all-you-can subscriptions and more.
+Check out more than a dozen of our favorite alternative e-book reader apps, from convenient, all-in-one marketplace-reader combinations to feature-packed and highly customizable standalone readers, as well as subscription-based unlimited reading services.
 (Image Credit: Leszek Glasner/Shutterstock)

 Amazon's Kindle app (Android, iOS) is a multi-platform e-book juggernaut, featuring marketplace, reader and library management features.
 More than a million titles are available in the Kindle store, from the latest bestsellers to free classics.
 A customizable display lets you set font size, brightness and other settings.
 Also, Kindle syncs your last page read, bookmarks, highlights and notes between devices and platforms.
 A new addition is a Kindle Unlimited program that gives Kindle users access to thousands of audiobooks and e-books for a monthly fee.

-While Amazon boasts of its new Unlimited program, it wasn't first off the bat in providing an unlimited access program for books.
-Scribd (Android, iOS) offers an unlimited access program for ebooks, which was compared to a "Netflix for books".
+While Amazon boasts of its Unlimited program, it wasn't first off the bat in providing an unlimited access program for books.
+Scribd (Android, iOS) offers an unlimited access program for ebooks, which was compared to a "Netflix for books."
 Scribd features a library of more than 500,000 books from 900-plus publishers across a variety of genres.
 The app features a customizable display as well as curated editorial collections, personalized recommendations based on your reading history and the ability to download books for offline reading.

 Moon+ Reader is a nifty Android e-book reader app known for its highly customizable interface.
 While it may not come with a dedicated marketplace, Moon+'s UI makes it stand out from the pack.
 You can set font styles and sizes, backgrounds, spacing, paging modes, autoscroll, multiple view modes and more.
 The app is free, but a pro version is also available to remove ads and add PDF support, as well as other extra features.
 If you already have a sizable e-book collection and are just looking for an Android app to read with, then consider Moon+ for your e-book reading needs.